 For exchanges or parts of exchanges that involve property, plant, equipment or intangible assets, the exchange is accounted for at fair value, unless the exchange transaction lacks commercial substance, or the fair value of the assets given up or the assets received cannot be reliably estimated.
-The cost of the acquired asset is measured at the fair value of the asset given up unless the fair value of the asset received is more reliable.
-Where fair value is not used, the cost of the acquired asset is measured at the carrying amount of the asset given up.
+The cost of the acquired asset is measured at the fair value of the asset given up unless the fair value of the asset given up unless the fair value of the asset given up.
 Any gain or loss on de-recognition of the asset given up is recognized in net income/loss.